 We are also behind when it comes to the infrastructure Iowans will need to compete in the 21st century.
 Currently, Iowa ranks 39th on connectivity3 with 22% of Iowans still underserved when it comes to access to broadband4.
-In 2017, there is no excuse for the fact that over 160,000 Iowans still don’t have access to any wired Internet providers5.
+There is no excuse for the fact that over 160,000 Iowans still don’t have access to any wired Internet providers5.
 This makes everything from logistics to communications more difficult, harming the competitiveness of our businesses and making our region less attractive to entrepreneurs.

 By investing in infrastructure we can create jobs, support our businesses, and ensure that all Iowans can travel safely across the state.

 We can’t build a strong economy without thriving small and community businesses.
 We must ensure that entrepreneurs and small business owners have access to the capital they need to hire and grow.
 An Eastern Iowan might have a great idea for a business, but if they can’t secure loans or investment to get their concept off the ground, that great idea will go nowhere and the surrounding community will lose out on potential jobs.
 I am committed to strengthening funding opportunities for small businesses so that entrepreneurs are supported and have the opportunity to take smart, calculated risks to achieve their goals.